Multiple-Relaxation-Time Lattice Boltzmann scheme for Fractional Advection-Diffusion Equation: LBM-FADE validations

-The BGK LBM applied to Eq. (\ref{eq:FADE_moreGeneral}) equipped of parameters $\boldsymbol{\alpha}=\mathbf{1.7}$, $\boldsymbol{p}=\mathbf{0.5}$, $\boldsymbol{g}=\mathbf{1}$ and of the above spherical tensor $\overline{\overline{\mathbf{D}}}$ needs $\lambda=0.548$ with the same space-time mesh as above.
-It is stable at $t=0.08$ (see Fig. \ref{fig:Conv-Profiles}, cyan curve), but definitely unstable at $t=1$, at smaller velocity ($u_{1}=1$) than when we apply it to the ADE.
-Profiles and iso-levels represented on Figs \ref{fig:Conv-Profiles} and \ref{fig:Conv-Iso} demonstrate that MRT LBM equipped of parameters $\lambda_{3}=\lambda_{4}=2.1277$ is stable at $t=1$, and in perfect agreement with random walk approximation.
+The BGK LBM applied to Eq. (\ref{eq:FADE_moreGeneral}) equipped with parameters $\boldsymbol{\alpha}=\mathbf{1.7}$, $\boldsymbol{p}=\mathbf{0.5}$, $\boldsymbol{g}=\mathbf{1}$ and with the above spherical tensor $\overline{\overline{\mathbf{D}}}$ needs $\lambda=0.548$ if the space-time mesh is as above.
+The BGK scheme is stable at $t=0.08$ (see Fig. \ref{fig:Conv-Profiles}, cyan curve), but definitely unstable at $t=1$, at smaller velocity ($u_{1}=1$) than when we apply it to the ADE.
+Profiles and iso-levels represented on Figs \ref{fig:Conv-Profiles} and \ref{fig:Conv-Iso} demonstrate that MRT LBM equipped with parameters $\lambda_{3}=\lambda_{4}=2.1277$ is stable at $t=1$, and in perfect agreement with random walk approximation.
 Stability and accuracy are still preserved by MRT LBM at velocity $u_{1}=1.3$ if we increase $\lambda_{3}=\lambda_{4}$ to $2.6316$.
 At larger velocity, several values of $\lambda_{3}$ and $\lambda_{4}$ are found to ensure the stability (even for $u_{1}=1.5$), but the LBM solution becomes less accurate.
 Nevertheless, the MRT collision achieves stability and accuracy (together) at velocities two times larger than the BGK which becomes poorly accurate at $u_{1}=0.7$ and does not preserve the symmetry of the concentration field.
-The BGK LBM simulation exhibits severe oscillations for $u_{1}=0.75$, and computations are no longer possible for $u_{1}>0.75$.